 Bulldog (English Bulldog)

 The Bulldog is seen by some as the national dog.
 The modern Bulldog bears little resemblance to the bull-bating dog of previous centuries.
 Encouraged by the show ring breed standard, he has become shorter legged, wider chested and extremely short faced.
 His temperament varies.
 His exercise needs also vary depending on his ability to breathe and regulate his body temperature.
-It is advisable to choose a Bulldog puppy from parents of a less extreme type.
-Average lifespan 6 years.
+It is essential to choose a Bulldog puppy from parents of a less extreme type.

 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 (Body shape and physical characteristics)

 - The conformation of many Bulldogs has extreme and causes many welfare problems

 - There can be problems in mating naturally